5 natural remedies against eczema

 Precautions

-Before making your recipes, don't forget to thoroughly disinfect your equipment (with alcohol at 70°C or boiling water) to avoid any contamination.
+Before making your recipes, don't forget to thoroughly disinfect your equipment (with 70°C alcohol or boiling water) to avoid any contamination.

-We recommend that you select organic ingredients wherever possible, as well as cold-pressed virgin oils.
-In fact, the more “raw” your ingredient is, the more it will retain its virtues and its effectiveness!
+We recommend selecting organic ingredients whenever possible, as well as virgin oils obtained by cold pressing.
+Indeed, the more "raw" your ingredient is, the more it retains its virtues and effectiveness!

-Finally, store your recipes in an airtight container, in a dry place and away from light.
-As they mainly contain oils, they can be stored for several months (apart from oat milk which must be used immediately, and Skin Mousse which can be stored in the fridge for a few weeks).
+Finally, store your recipes in an airtight container, in a dry place away from light.
+Since they mostly contain oils, they can be kept for several months (except oat milk which should be used immediately, and Skin Mousse which keeps for a few weeks in the fridge).

-However, if your preparation changes odor or color, stop using it immediately.
+However, if your preparation changes in smell or color, stop using it immediately.

-Oils form a protective barrier on the skin.
-By applying a mixture of nourishing and protective oils before showering or bathing, you avoid the stripping and drying effect of certain shower gels and other soaps.
-Indeed, due to the surfactants they contain, they could damage the natural protective film of the skin, which can lead to the development of eczema.
-Additionally, if you live in an area with hard water, it may also dry out your skin.
+The oils form a protective barrier on the skin.
+By applying a mixture of nourishing and protective oils before the shower or bath, you avoid the stripping and drying effect of some shower gels and other soaps.
+Indeed, due to the surfactants they contain, they could damage the skin's natural protective film, which can lead to the development of eczema.
+Moreover, if you live in an area where the water is hard, this can also dry out your skin.

 Recipe